franckbrl/stat_comb_model/README.md

 that are associated to a set of stems.

 Ex: Class 1
-Affixes	Stems
+- Affixes: ies, y
-ies, y	all, authorit, abilit, ...
+- Stems: all, authorit, abilit, ...

 USAGE: stat_comb_model.py -i corpus.txt